Step-based checkpointing with high-level algorithmic differentiation: Conclusions

 \section{Conclusions}

-A high-level algorithmic differentiation approach, particularly when combined with automated code generation, can significantly simplify the development of an adjoint model.
-However it also provides a high-level, and simplified, view of the model itself.
-Instead of considering a very large number of relatively elementary operations, one can consider a relatively small number of much more complicated operations, with much of the complexity of the latter handled by the code generator.
+A checkpointing schedule structure has been introduced which explicitly controls an intermediate storage ``buffer'', and which can be used to defer storage of checkpoints as the forward calculation progresses, and the record of forward operations is constructed.
+This allows step-based checkpointing schedules to be used even when the record of forward operations is constructed dynamically at runtime.

-The discussion of this article focuses on how the simplified structure -- appearing in the form of a computational graph with fewer nodes and edges -- can be used when applying checkpointing strategies.
-In particular it is possible to distinguish between the storage required to restart and advance the forward, and storage required to advance the adjoint.
+This article has focused on how the simplified structure which arises with a high-level algorithmic differentiation approach -- appearing in the form of a simplified computational graph -- can be used when applying checkpointing strategies.
+With the high-level approach it is possible to distinguish between the data required to restart and advance the forward, and the data required to advance the adjoint.
 This allows the use of checkpointing strategies which mix storage of forward restart and non-linear dependency data in checkpoints.